cesarsotovalero/cesarsotovalero.github.io/_posts/2020-6-28-the-producer-consumer-pattern-in-java-made-easy.md

 # The Client

 The `Client` class instantiates two `Producer`, two `Consumer`, and a `LinkedBlockingQueue` object.
-It makes a` FixedThreadPool`, which uses the `Runtime.getRuntime().availableProcessors()` utility to use exactly the available processors in the system.
+It makes a` FixedThreadPool`, which uses the `availableProcessors()` utility to use exactly the available processors in the system.
 Finally, the producers and consumers are executed.

 {% highlight java linenos %}